vertexproject/synapse/docs/synapse/devopsguide.rst

       "user": "3189065f95d3ab0a6904e604260c0be2"
     }

-Custom date formatting strings can also be provided by setting the ``SYN_LOG_DATEFMT`` string.
+Custom date formatting strings can also be provided by setting the ``SYN_LOG_DATEFORMAT`` string.
 This is expected to be a strftime_ format string.
 The following shows an example of setting this value::

-    SYN_LOG_DATEFMT="%d%m%Y %H:%M:%S"
+    SYN_LOG_DATEFORMAT="%d%m%Y %H:%M:%S"

 produces the following output::